vimlet/bundl/docs/md/[2]Advanced.md

 [Copy]<>

-If any output key ends with **, it will be interpreted as `copy` task, and all the input files will be copied to that output path.
+If any output key ends with **, it will be interpreted as `copy` command, and all the input files will be copied to that output path.

 *Example:*
 ```[javascript]